 Method #1: Moving Data from Stripe to BigQuery Using Custom Scripts

-This integration method involves the manual extraction of Stripe data using its API and then loading it into BigQuery.
+This method involves extracting Stripe data using its API and manually loading it into BigQuery.

 You can use Stripe’s REST API to access, store, and retrieve data.
 The API supports core resources, including balance, charges, customers, events, and tokens.
 All of these resources support CRUD operations by using HTTP verbs on the endpoints.
-You can use CURL, Postman, or an HTTP client to access the Stripe API.
+You can access the Stripe API by using CURL, Postman, or an HTTP client.

 Here are the different steps involved in this method: